henricasanova/meteor_deploy_on_rhel6/README.md

 On RHEL, the Security layer (Security-Enhanced Linux) will prohibit Apache to initiate an "outbound" connection, even to localhost!
 If SELinux is not enabled on your system, you can skip this.
-Othersilde, To enable Apache to connect to a local application fo:
+Othersilde, To enable Apache to connect to a local application do:

 ```text
 sudo /usr/sbin/setsebool -P httpd_can_network_connect 1
 ```